-Mr. Bird is General Manager of Bird Holdings Ltd. a private commercial real estate development company.
+Mr. Bird is Chairman and Chief Executive Officer of Bird Holdings Ltd. and Bird Lands Limited, both private business investment and real estate development companies.
 He was the founder and former owner of the Bird-Stairs distribution company, which operates in the construction products sector throughout Atlantic Canada.
-He is a director of Enbridge Gas New Brunswick L.P., Atlantic Salmon Federation and Miramichi Salmon Association.
-He currently serves as a member of Miramichi Salmon Association's compensation committee.
-Mr. Bird has been a previous director of the former Noranda Inc., Nexfor Inc. (which subsequently changed its name to Norbord Inc.) and of ADI Limited.
+He is a Director of Enbridge Gas New Brunswick, Chairman Emeritus of Miramichi Salmon Association and Director of Atlantic Salmon Federation.
+Mr. Bird has been a previous Director of the former Noranda Inc., Nexfor Inc. (which subsequently changed its name to Norbord Inc.) and of ADI Limited.
 He has been a former elected representative at all three levels of government, Mayor of Fredericton, Minister of Natural Resources for the Province of New Brunswick and a Member of Parliament.
-Mr. Bird is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
+Mr. Bird is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Directors has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 He is a resident of Fredericton, New Brunswick, Canada.